-The worship of the village deity, as it is called in Sanskrit and Tamil, forms an important part of the conglomerate of religious beliefs, customs, and ceremonies which are generally classed together under the term Hinduism.
+Sanskrit and Tamil, forms an important part of the conglomerate of religious beliefs, customs, and ceremonies which are generally classed together under the term Hinduism.
 In almost every village and town of South India may be seen a shrine or symbol of the gramadevata, which is periodically worshipped and propitiated.
 As a rule this shrine is far less imposing than the Brahmanical temples in the neighbourhood.
-Sive and Vishnu may be more dignified beings, but village deity is regarded as a more present help in trouble and is more intimately concerned with the happiness and prosperity of the villagers.
+Siva and Vishnu may be more dignified beings, but village deity is regarded as a more present help in trouble and is more intimately concerned with the happiness and prosperity of the villagers.
 In addition to the gramadevatas, who are in a special sense the village deities, there are a large number of spirits of all kinds, male and female, who are worshipped by the villagers.
 The worship of departed ancestors played an important part in the old Dravidian religion and is still universal all over South India.
 So, men and women, boys and girls, who have died violent or untimely deaths, or who have been notorious for their power or even their crimes, are frequently worshipped after their death.
 Then, again, there is the spirit of the boundary stone, the spirits of hills and rivers, forests, and trees, the deities of particular arts and crafts, who are worshipped by particular classes of the population.
 All these religious practices were quite popular non-Arvan features of South India.
 Another important feature of the religion existed in the South was tantric cult.
 There are numerous examples of the observation of this cult.
-Many rulers and chieftains performed the sacrifice at the temples of Kali, Durga, etc. The custom was popular among the Dravidian tribes of Chota Nagpur plateau, by whom human sacrifice offered to Kali.
+Many rulers and chieftains performed the sacrifice at the temples of Kali, Durga, etc. The custom was popular among the Dravidian tribes of Chota Nagpur plateau, by Whom human sacrifice offered to Kali.
 Malcolm states that Karhad Brahmins used to sacrifice to their deities a voung Brahmin every year.
-The Tamils of Ceylon and the Banjaris and Kois of the Telugu country practised the cult until recently.
+39 The Tamils of Ceylon and the Banjaris and Kois of the Telugu country practised the cult until recently.
 The practice of offering one's own blood to Kali is in vogue since ancient times.

 The ruling dynasties of Southern India were quite generous and they patronised almost all the religions.
 As a result of this religious tolerance, Hinduism, Jainism and Buddhism flourished side by side.
-The Nanaghat cave inscription of Queen Nayanika begins with an invocation to the deities Dharma, Indra, Sankarashana, Vasudeva, the Moon, the Sun and the four guardians of the guarters (Lokapalas), Yama, Varuna, Kubera and Vasava, and then goes on to record the huge amounts of sacrificial fees paid to the people and the presents for the performance of a number of Vedic sacrifices for the benefit of the donor.
-Similarly, the Nasik cave inscription of A.D.
+The Nanaghat cave inscription of Queen Nayanika begins with an invocation to the deities Dharma, Indra, of the quarters (Lokepales), Yama, Varuna, Kubera and Vasava, and then goes on to record the huge amounts of sacrificial fees paid to the people and the presents for the performance of a number of Vedic sacrifices for the benefit of the donor.
+Osimilarly, the Nasik cave inscription of A.D.
 149 compares Gautamiputra Satakarni to Rama that is Balarama and Kesava in prowess.
 A large number of religious sects were prevalent in the South.
 Mattavilasaprahasana, a drama written by Mahendravarman-I, mentions sects like the Kapalikas and the Pasupatas.
 After the conversion of Mahendravarman-I to Saivism, Kanchi became a stronghold of the Saivas.
 He built temples in honour of Siva and his successors too encouraged Saivism.